NixOS/nixos-homepage/core/src/pages/privacy.md

 Your data is collected in part because you provide it to us.
 This may include information you en ter into a contact form, for example.

 Other data is collected automatically or after your consent when you visit the website by our IT systems.
-These are mainly technical dat a (e.g., internet browser, operating system, or time of page access).
-The collection of this data t akes place automatically as soon as you enter this website.
+These are mainly technical data (e.g., internet browser, operating system, or time of page access).
+The collection of this data takes place automatically as soon as you enter this website.

 #### What do we use your data for?

 A portion of the data is collected to ensure the website is provided free of errors.
-Other data may be used to analyze your usage behavi or.
+Other data may be used to analyze your usage behavior.
 If contracts are concluded or initiated via the website, the transmitted data will also be proc essed for contract offers, orders, or ot her service inquiries.

 #### What rights do you have regarding your data?

 You have the right at any time to obtain free information about the origin, recipients, and purp ose of your stored personal data.
-You al so have the right to request the correction or deletion of this data.
-If you have given consent for data processing, you may revoke this co nsent at any time for the future.
-You also have the right, under certain circumstances, to request the restriction of the processing of you r personal data.
-Furthermore, you have the right to lodge a complaint with the competent supervisor y authority.
+You also have the right to request the correction or deletion of this data.
+If you have given consent for data processing, you may revoke this consent at any time for the future.
+You also have the right, under certain circumstances, to request the restriction of the processing of your personal data.
+Furthermore, you have the right to lodge a complaint with the competent supervisory authority.

 You can contact us at any time for this purpose or with any other questions regarding data prote ction.